-This three-week course, presented at the end of the nursing program, is designed to prepare students for the NCLEX-PN® and strengthen clinical skills for employment.
+The six-week capstone course, presented at the end of the nursing program, is designed to prepare students for the NCLEX-PN® and strengthen clinical skills for employment.
 NCLEX preparation includes a three-day live review of the licensure exam utilizing a comprehensive approach to review the four-major client needs categories outlined within the NCLEX-PN® Test Plan.
 Content reviews medical-surgical, mental health, maternal, and pediatric nursing as it applies to lifespan health care needs.
 The course also will review dosage calculations, pharmacological, and nutritional concepts, test taking strategies, and the types of items/questions on the licensure exam.
-Adaptive, computerized exams are used to assess students' readiness to complete the licensure exam and reinforce program content.
+Computerized exams are used to assess students' readiness to complete the licensure exam and reinforce program content.
 The course will also assess all clinical skills presented in the nursing program.
-The goal is to assess and strengthen clinical and critical thinking skills as students prepare for employment as a LPN providing safe, effective patient care.
+The goal is to assess and strengthen clinical and critical thinking skills as students prepare for employment as an entry-level LPN providing safe, effective patient care.